How to use iCloud Keychain: The ultimate guide

-iCloud Keychain is Apple's attempt to make a basic level of password management available to the mainstream.
-With it, your account names, passwords, and credit cards numbers can be stored in iCloud, and synced across all iOS 7 and OS X Mavericks devices that are logged in under the same Apple ID.
-In conjunction with Safari, it can also generate new, unique passwords, and autofill them when and as needed.
-All with 256-bit AES encryption.
-So, Apple has made it easier than ever to manage your passwords, but not necessarily simpler.
-There's still a lot to understand, and that's where iMore comes in.
-Here's how it all works!
+iCloud Keychain is Apple's attempt to bring password management to the mainstream.
+With it, your account names, passwords, and even credit cards numbers can be safely and securely stored on your iPhone or iPad keychain, and synced across all your devices thanks to iCloud.
+In conjunction with Safari, it can also generate new, unique passwords, and autofill them whenever you need them.
+So, how does it all work?

 There are some pros and cons to using iCloud Keychain.
-For example, it doesn't have a separate master password option, so once you unlock your device, anyone you hand it to can access all your passwords and credit cards.
+For example, it doesn't have a separate master password option, so all anyone needs to know in order to access your passwords is your unlock code on any of your devices.
 Also, the passwords it generates aren't particularly strong.
 It is, however, easy and far, far, better than nothing.
 Apple will ask you if you want to use it when you first setup your iOS device, but if you change your mind, or if you want to switch back or switch away, you can quickly enable it - or disable it - in Settings.

 iCloud Keychain lets you easily store not only your passwords, but your credit card information as well.
 Any time you pay with a card in Safari, iCloud Keychain will offer to save it for you.
 However, you can also add cards to iCloud Keychain any time you wish.
 That way, you can do it when it's most convenient, and avoid having to run for your wallet when it's not.
 If an ounce of prevention now saving you a pound of effort later sounds good, here's how to do it!